core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

 This document introduces the following new terms.

-* Consensus Request: a Group OSCORE request that can be used repeatedly to access a particular resource, hosted at one or more servers in the OSCORE group.
+* Consensus Request: a CoAP request protected with Group OSCORE that can be used repeatedly to access a particular resource, hosted at one or more servers in the OSCORE group.

    A Consensus Request has all the properties relevant to caching, but its transport dependent properties (e.g. Token or Message ID) are not defined.
-Thus, different requests on the wire can both be said to "be the same Consensus Request" even if they have different Tokens or client addresses.
+Thus, different requests on the wire can both be said to "be the same Consensus Request" even if they have different Tokens or source addresses.

    The Consensus Request is the reference for request-response binding.
 Hence, if it does not generate a Consensus Request by itself, the client has still to be able to read and verify any obtained Consensus Request, before using it to verify a bound response.